 - Launch Your GPT: Publish your Custom GPT and test it with sample queries to confirm it meets your objectives.

-How to Train a Custom GPT
+How to Configure and Test a Custom GPT

 - Monitor Metrics: Track response times, relevancy scores, and user satisfaction to guide continuous improvements.